Paracelsus: Discoveries and treatments

 During Paracelsus's lifetime and after his death, he was often celebrated as a wonder healer and investigator of those folk medicines that were rejected by the fathers of medicine (e.g. Galen, Avicenna).
 It was believed that he had success with his own remedies curing the plague, according to those that revered him.
 Since effective medicines for serious infectious diseases weren't invented before the 19th century, Paracelsus came up with many prescriptions and concoctions on his own.
 For infectious diseases with fever, it was common to prescribe diaphoretics and tonics that at least gave temporary relief.
 Also many of his remedies contained the famed "theriac", a preparation derived from oriental medicine sometimes containing opium.
 The following prescription by Paracelsus was dedicated to the village of Sterzing:

 One of his most overlooked achievements was the systematic study of minerals and the curative powers of alpine mineral springs.
-His countless wanderings also brought him deep into many areas of the Alps, where such therapies were already practiced on a less common scale than today.
+His countless wanderings also brought him deep into many areas of the Alps, where such therapies were already practised on a less common scale than today.
 Paracelsus's major work On the Miners' Sickness and Other Diseases of Miners (Von der Bergaucht und anderen Bergkrankheiten) presented his observation of diseases of miners and the effects of various minerals and metals in the human organism.